 The Institute for Public Health at Washington University in St. Louis connects you to public health-related fellowship and internship offerings for students and professionals.

-If you would like to post any fellowship or internship offerings, please email email@example.com.
+If you would like us to post any public health fellowship or internship offerings, please email firstname.lastname@example.org.

 Institute for Public Health Summer Research Programs

 The Institute for Public Health at Washington University in St. Louis and its Global Health Center offers two summer research programs: the Public Health Advanced Summer Education (PHASE) program with support from a Diversity and Inclusion Grant from the Office of the Provost, and the Summer Program for Research in Global Health (SPRINGH), with support from the Departments of Medicine, Molecular Microbiology, and Pathology and Immunology.
 The programs offer students the opportunity to work closely with outstanding faculty mentors focusing on public health and global health.
+The deadline to apply for the summer 2015 program has passed.
 Learn more about summer research programs.

 Practicums & Internships